dolmagrg123/my_banking_app/README.md

 ### The "STEPS" taken (and why each was necessary/important)

+1. ### <u> This step was necessary to copy the code into our github.
+Using fork would be faster but it will show that the code has been take from the Kura Labs account and this method helps to make sure that the code is owned by us. </u>

-1. Using git to clone the project repo into local and pushing it to personal github
+Using git to clone the project repo into local and pushing it to personal github

 ```
 git clone https://github.com/kura-labs-org/C5-Deployment-Workload-1.git